Se habla español

 How do I change a tire?

-To change a tire, you’ll need to park and stabilize your vehicle safely, remove the wheel cover, loosen the lug nuts, lift the car with a jack, remove the lug nuts and tire, place the spare tire on, and then secure the lug nuts and lower the car back down.
+To change a tire, you’ll need to park and stabilize your vehicle safely, remove the wheel cover, loosen the lug nuts, lift the car with a jack, remove the lug nuts and tire, place the spare tire on, secure the lug nuts, and lower the car back down.

 What do the numbers on the side of a tire mean?